 Orientalism, for example, was the imitation or idealized representation of harems – scenes from the eastern cities, which were very popular in the 19th century in Europe.
-The exhibit actively focused attention on black characters, often portrayed as servants in harem paintings.
+It drew attention on black characters whom can often be seen as servants in harem paintings.

 We took a closer look at well-known paintings with black models to pique our own curiosity on the subject, paintings that sit in Orsay or the Louvre and that you can go see anytime.